 This type of stand was originally designed for use with close-up lenses on non-SLR cameras, and takes advantage of the fact that with the main lens focused at infinity, the distance from the close-up lens to the subject is fixed, thereby allowing accurate focusing and framing that would not otherwise be possible.
 The stand is also suitable for use with macro lenses on SLR cameras.

 The close-up lens (or macro lens) slides down into a circular well at the top of the stand, so that its front is always located in the same position.
-The camera is held in place by tightening a clamp that fits around the close-up lens (or the front of the macro lens).
+The camera is held in place by tightening a clamp that fits around the close-up lens, one of the adapters, or the front of the macro lens.

 The height is adjusted using three different combinations of the leg components.
 Part A is black, attaches directly to the clamp, and is always used.
 Part B is also black and provides additional extension.
 Part C is chrome and thinner, has a rubber foot at each end, and is always used, either inside A + B acting only as a foot, or outside and acting as an extension and as a foot.